radareorg/radare2-book/analysis/code_analysis.md

 \          0x080486d4    c3           ret
 ```
 In this example, we analyze the whole file (`aa`) and then print disassembly of the `main()` function (`pdf`).
-The `aa` command belongs to the family of autoanalysis commands and perform only the most basic
+The `aa` command belongs to the family of autoanalysis commands and performs only the most basic
 autoanalysis steps.
 In radare2 there are many different types of the autoanalysis commands with a
 different analysis depth, including partial emulation: `aa`, `aaa`, `aab`, `aaaa`, ...
-There is also a mapping of those commands to the r2 cli options: `r2 -A`, `r2 -AA`, etc
+There is also a mapping of those commands to the r2 CLI options: `r2 -A`, `r2 -AA`, etc

 It is a common sense that completely automated analysis can produce non sequitur results, thus
-radare2 provides separate commands for the particular stages of the analysis allowing fine grained
+radare2 provides separate commands for the particular stages of the analysis allowing fine-grained
 control of the analysis process.
-Moreover there is a treasure drove of configuration variables
+Moreover, there is a treasure trove of configuration variables
 for controlling the analysis outcomes.
 You can find them in `anal.*` and `emu.*` cfg variables
 namespaces.

-One of the most important "basic" analysis command is a set of `af` subcommands. `af` means
+One of the most important "basic" analysis commands is a set of `af` subcommands. `af` means
-"analyse function".
+"analyze function".
 Using this command you can either allow automatic analysis of the particular
-function or to perform completely manual one.
+function or perform completely manual one.

 ```
 |Usage: af